 A rental car is necessary if you plan to explore Iceland’s ring road or outside the city of Reykjavik.
 You can pick up your rental right at the airport or take the bus into the city and get your car when you’re ready to leave the city.

-Spend 1 Night in Reykjavik
+Day 1 in Reykjavik

 Perhaps the most iconic building in Reykjavik, Hallgrímskirkja is a beautiful Lutheran church standing at 244 ft high.
 The height of the church makes it the largest church in Iceland, and one of the tallest structures in the country!